The Xometry app works best with JavaScript enabled!

 Considering the techniques described above, dry etching methods can be further categorized as follows:

-• Chemical reaction processes – those that use plasma or reactive gases (plasma etching).
+• Chemical reaction processes: those that use plasma or reactive gases (plasma etching).

-• Physical removal processes – that make use of momentum transfer to knock off material (IBE).
+• Physical removal processes: that make use of momentum transfer to knock off material (IBE).

 • A combination of the two above (RIE and ICP etching).

-Dry Etching vs Wet Etching
+Dry Etching vs. Wet Etching

-Both techniques are used heavily in activities/industries such as:
+Both techniques are widely used in:

 • Semiconductor fabrication

-• Transistor gate manufacturing
+• Transistor gate patterning (primarily dry etching)

 Etching with Xometry